RasmussenLab/vamb/workflow/README.md

 Note 2: If you want to re-run with different parameters of VAMB you can change  `vamb_params` in the config-file, but remember to rename the existing `vamb` folder as it will overwrite existing `vamb` folder.

 Note 3: Currently I cannot get `vamb` to build correctly directly from bioconda (could be my system).
 If this is a problem for you as well you can use the snakemake workflow on a cluster by installing `vamb` and the dependencies in your main python environment and then run without `--use-conda`.
-Therefore, installation will be:
+Therefore, installation and running will be:

  ```
  # install dependencies and vamb
  mamba install -c conda-forge -c bioconda snakemake
  mamba install -c conda-forge -c bioconda "samtools>=1.8"
- mamba install -c bioconda minimap2 metabat2 pysam checkm-genome
+ mamba install -c bioconda minimap2 pysam checkm-genome
+ mamba install -c bioconda/label/cf201901 metabat2
  mamba install -c pytorch pytorch torchvision cudatoolkit=10.2
  pip install https://github.com/RasmussenLab/vamb/archive/3.0.2.zip